eggsdesign/lets-code-champ/README.md

 * Calling an api with Javascript
 * Rendering HTML based on API results

-### Git
+### Git and GitHub
-* It's a journal for your code projects
+* It's like a journal for your code projects
-* Git for collaboration
+* Git makes collaboration easier
-* Branches and Pull requests
+* Parallel work tracks with Branches and Pull requests
+* How to publish your prototype with GitHub Pages

 ### React and modern web apps
 * Your first React component